seiyaku

 In 1928 the UK Parliament passed an act that allowed for Easter Sunday to be always the first Sunday after the second Saturday in April, but there was neither agreement with other governments, nor the Roman or Eastern Churches.

-In 1990 the Vatican agreed to a fixed date, but there was still no general consensus.
+In the early 1990s, the Vatican expressed willingness to discuss a fixed date, especially in ecumenical talks with Orthodox Churches, but there was still no general consensus.
 And as recently as 2016, the Archbishop of Canterbury Justin Welby launched an attempt by the Anglican Church.

 Many Christians and non-Christians may feel there are more important issues to focus on, so general lethargy may remain.

 'Easter' is an Anglo-Saxon word derived from the Germanic calendar month Eastre (West Saxon) or Eostre (Northumbrian), reputedly named after the goddess Eostre.
-We cannot be certain how influential this goddess of the dawn was, or even if she was part of old European culture at all, but it's quite plausible that such a goddess was called Eastre since the sun rises in the east.
+We cannot be certain how influential this goddess of the dawn was, or even if she was part of old European culture at all, but it's quite plausible that such a goddess may have been called Eastre since the sun rises in the east.

-Dawn brings a new day, just as April (the month of Eastre) brings a new spring.
+Dawn brings a new day, just as April, the month of Eastre, brings a new spring (in the northern hemisphere).
 Old customs involving the images of spring, such as hares and eggs, remain today with the Easter Bunny and decorated or chocolate eggs.

 The egg is an obvious choice for a symbol of birth and regeneration.
 The egg has been honoured during many spring rites through the ages: Egyptians, Persians, Romans and Gauls, and even the Chinese, have held the egg as possessing magical powers which can benefit new beginnings.
 The commencement of building a bridge across a river, sowing a field of wheat, launching a new fishing boat, and for similar significant events, the egg has been used as a good luck charm.